PI: Megan L. Killian, PhD

 Bhavana joined the Killian lab in September 2016.
 She is an Honors Program junior pursuing a BS in Nursing.
 Her research is focused on clinical tendon-bone ultrasonography.
 Bhavana is our resident expert in clinical imaging tools.

 Megan joined the Killian lab in May 2017.
 She is a sophomore pursuing a dual-degree BS in Political Science and Biological Science at the University of Pittsburgh.
+She is a 2018 Delaware INBRE Summer Scholar.
 Her work is focused on identifying the role of Fgf deletion on glial and neuorgenic markers in the brain and limbs.

 NIDDK Step-Up Scholar